tagconcierge/consent-banner-js/README.md

 </script>
 ```

-**INFO:** You can call the `cookiesBannerJs` function whenever, wherever you want, inside it is wrapped with DOM Ready thingy.

 To make that work you need to prepare **three** things:

 1. A **function to load the consent state from somewhere**, for instance `localStorage` (see [examples](#examples))